gerlacdt/coding_challenges/README.md

 # Coding Challenges

-My collection of coding challenges i have done.
+Collection of coding challenges I have done over the years.

-Mostly i use [python](https://www.python.org/) for the solutions.
+Mostly I use [python](https://www.python.org/) for the solutions.

-Following resources are used:
+The problem statements are a mixture from different resources:

 * [cracking the code interview](http://www.crackingthecodinginterview.com/)
 * [daily coding problem](https://www.dailycodingproblem.com/)